Sexually Transmitted Infections

 All sexually active people should undergo regular sexual health screenings, particularly if you have recently had unprotected sex, are experiencing unusual symptoms, or are changing partners.
 It is important to note that many STIs show no symptoms, so you can still have an infection without knowing about it.

 STIs are easy to diagnose and most are easily treatable.
-Testing can be carried out through a specialised sexual health clinic, also referred to as a Genitourinary Medicine (GUM) Clinic, or through your GP or gynaecologist.
+Testing can be carried out through a specialised sexual health clinic, also referred to as a Genitourinary Medicine (GUM) Clinic, or through your GP or private gynaecologist.
 Depending on your sexual history and lifestyle, the doctor or nurse might recommend a full sexual health screen.
 This consists of testing for all STIs, including HIV.

 Getting tested and treated early on is important in preventing transmission of the infection to others and also in minimising any potential complications that may be borne as a result of an STD.